snazzy-d/sdc/README.markdown

 Download the [Clang Binaries for Linux/x86](http://llvm.org/releases/download.html#2.9) copy every libLLVM*.a into a directory 'llvm' at the source directory's root.
 Make a directory named 'bin'.
 Run make.
 Copy bin/sdc into the root.
 Compile the runner using dmd, and run it to run the tests using SDC.
 You'll need LLVM's `llc` in your `$PATH`, and `opt` if you want to use `--optimise`.
-If you build a 64 bit SDC, be aware that DMD has some bugs that make it **crash** and kill your parents, **particularly on errors and warnings**.

 SDC with DMD/Windows
 =======